-Prerequisite: Foods & Nutrition 1, preferred
+Foods & Nutrition IICredit- 1⁄2Sequence-FCSPrerequisite: Foods & Nutrition 1, preferred

 Students learn to plan, prepare, and serve delicious and nutritious meals.
-They improve their kitchen techniques, learn new skills, and examine current issues affecting food and health.
+They improve their kitchen techniques, learn new skills, and examine current issues affecting food and health. background information, the students must also identify and prepare foods from these countries.